Knowledge base

 v=spf1 include:spf.infomaniak.ch include:the-second-domain.xyz include:the-other-domain.xyz -all

-The Infomaniak SPF already includes 4 entries:
+The Infomaniak SPF usually already includes 4 inclusions:

 include:relay.mail.infomaniak.ch